zombiepaladin/simple-lti-example/README.md

 # Simple LTI Example

-This program implements the IMS LTI 1.1 standard [see developer's guide](https://www.imsglobal.org/specs/ltiv1p1/implementation-guide) to act as a Learning Tool with a Learning Management System like Canvas, Blackboard, or Moodle.
+This program implements the [IMS LTI 1.1 standard](https://www.imsglobal.org/specs/ltiv1p1/implementation-guide) to act as a Learning Tool with a Learning Management System like Canvas, Blackboard, or Moodle.

 ## Getting Started